JT Tuimoloau: Early life

-Tuimoloau was born on May 10, 2003, in Tacoma, Washington, and was grew up in Edgewood, Washington, located in north Pierce County.
+Tuimoloau was born on May 10, 2003, in Tacoma, Washington, and grew up in Edgewood, Washington, located in north Pierce County.
 In view of his size and athletic attributes and hoping to increase his prospects of an athletic scholarship, JT was encouraged by his family to commute several hours a day to attend Eastside Catholic School in Sammamish, Washington, a football powerhouse.

 At Eastside, Tuimoloau was named the 2020 Polynesian High School Football Player of the Year.
 A top national gridiron prospect, Tuimoloau attracted offers from West coast regional football powers such as the University of Washington, University of Oregon, University of Southern California, and UCLA as well as leading national programs like Notre Dame University, the University of Oklahoma, University of Alabama, Texas A&M, and the University of Michigan, before committing to play at the Ohio State University.

 He was also offered a basketball scholarship for the Oregon Ducks.